 Once you start moving the energy through your body, everything else starts to flow — inspiration, motivation, creativity, and emotions.
 Stagnant energy is the enemy, so movement of all kinds is essential.

 Fire is also about sparks.
 The spark of ideas or intuitive hits about what to do.
 I love this piece on the power of “pings” and the importance of following these pings/sparks by taking action.
 It can lead to more magic than we thought possible.

 Whether you’re moving out of self-care or taking action inspired by an intuitive hit, these movements are crucial to our wellbeing and growth.

 Water: Intuition & Emotional Health

 By using tools like tarot, journaling, meditation, and energy work we can tap into our own intuition.
 Intuition is the wisdom that already exists in us, but we may have trouble hearing it.
-These tools help us tune in and listen to our higher self/spirit/soul and connect us to something bigger and more universal.
+These tools help us tune in and listen to our core self and connect us to something bigger.

-Do you have your own Witchy Wellness practice?
+Do you have your own Witchy Wellbeing practice?
 I’d love to hear about it and possibly feature you on the site.
 Please email me at firstname.lastname@example.org.